chiffa/BioFlow/dev_log.rst

    configs from configsfiles are modified, so their modification do not require restaring the program.
 Alternatively we say that the configs need to be modified before the rest of the program can be executed.

+-  Transform all the matrices so that the first one is packed line-based and the second one column-based.
+This will allow the optimization for register pre-pulling in the processor

 Documentation and description:
 ==============================